syncfusion-content/wpf-docs/wpf/Diagram/Snapping/DefineSnapping.md

 This feature allows the diagram objects to snap to the nearest interaction of gridlines while being dragged or resized.
 This feature enables easier alignment during layout or design.

-Snapping to gridlines can be enabled or disabled with the [`SnapConstraints`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SnapConstraints.html) property of SnapSettings.
+Snapping to gridlines can be enabled or disabled with the [SnapConstraints](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.SnapConstraints.html) property of `SnapSettings`.
 Default value is None.

 {% tabs %}
 {% highlight xaml %}